Have you been through the appeal process?

 It can be stressful but you shouldn’t be fobbed off by a medical assessor who only saw you for 20 minutes.

-Good luck honey xx
+Good luck honey xx0 -

-i hvve appealed against my dissition too,not been called for yet i see someone got doctors sick note i got one to after appeal he wrote 3 week line for me .on the note it said after the three weeks line was up she still isnt fit to work. it was like a white elephant in the room with council.jobseekers allowance no one wanted to take it off me .changed rhe subject so i kept it. with my papers.everything happens seems all at the same time,the changes with bennifit.council jobseekers .find a job .dealing with the death of my sister on valintines day 2 years she fough the good fight but didnt make it.apart from your own families personal problems on top dont no how ive survived hopefully it will be dealt with my head is wasted with it all
+i hvve appealed against my dissition too,not been called for yet i see someone got doctors sick note i got one to after appeal he wrote 3 week line for me .on the note it said after the three weeks line was up she still isnt fit to work. it was like a white elephant in the room with council.jobseekers allowance no one wanted to take it off me .changed rhe subject so i kept it. with my papers.everything happens seems all at the same time,the changes with bennifit.council jobseekers .find a job .dealing with the death of my sister on valintines day 2 years she fough the good fight but didnt make it.apart from your own families personal problems on top dont no how ive survived hopefully it will be dealt with my head is wasted with it all0

-@CPwarrior40 ive just been through it to tribunal and its taken 8 months.
+debbiedo49 said:@CPwarrior40 ive just been through it to tribunal and its taken 8 months.
 I had support from a mental health advisor and a welfare rights officer otherwise I would have given up.
 Its important that you get the support you need to go through this process as I feel its designed to wear you down.

 Many including myself have to go through the whole PIP process alone with no help or advice from anybody due to the cuts in funding.